 All cameras are supplied with high efficiency x-ray or neutron scintillators.

 Tomography with NeutronOptics CamerasTomography requires the collection of radiographs with the sample rotated in the beam; specialised software is then used to reconstruct 3D images (13 MB) of the object and its interior.
 Both our standard high resolution imaging software, and our latest ImageJ-for-ASCOM software can collect hundreds of images, automatically, calling other Windows routines after each image to reset the sample position using eg LabView.
 Simple scripts link image acquisition, sample orientation and sophisticated image display with ImageJ.

 Anders Kaestner at PSI has developed free tomography reconstruction software tools.

-The partial 3D reconstruction of a clock shown opposite was reconstructed from FRM-2 ANTARES data provided by Burkhard Schillinger.
+The partial 3D reconstruction of a clock shown opposite was obtained from FRM-2 ANTARES data provided by Burkhard Schillinger.
 ImageJ was used to reslice the full reconstructed XY stack to XZ slices which were then displayed by imageJ's 3D_Viewer (low resolution GIF sample).